MBBS Eligibility

 Contributor-Level 9

-Indian students who wish to study MBBS in Australia must submit their NEET score to get admission to the MBBS program.
-The duration of the programme is 5 years and students can apply for the programme through UCAS application.
+Indian students who want to study MBBS in Australia must submit NEET score to get admission.
+Duration of the program is 5 years and students can apply for program via UCAS application.

 New answer posted